changraymond/regression_project/README.md

-# Regression on Vinho Verde
+# Regression on Vinho Verde in R
 Final report published as pdf.